Two more arrested in rash of check thefts targeting Baton Rouge mailboxes

 The East Baton Rouge Sheriff's Office said Tyrone Butler Jr., 22, and Kadarious Payne, 21, were booked into jail on charge of bank fraud, theft, and forgery.
 Deputies said they used surveillance video to tie both men to the crime.

 According to arrest records, the victim dropped a $28 check originally drafted to DEMCO into a post office mailbox.
 That check was stolen from the drop-off box and deposited into Payne's account, kicking off an investigation in early February.
-Deputies later obtained video that showed Butler depositing the check into Payne's account via an ATM at the Capital One branch on Broadmoor Avenue.
+Deputies later obtained video that showed Butler depositing the check into Payne's account via an ATM at the Broadmoor branch of Capital One.

 Trending News